OutSystems/docs-product/src/ref/apis/auto/bpt-api.md

 ### HumanActivity_AssignToUser { #HumanActivity_AssignToUser }

-Assigns a Human Activity to a User.
+Assigns a Human Activity to a User and sets the activity status to Ready.
 The human activity is only shown in that user's Taskbox.

 Remarks:
 This action commits the current transaction.